MicrosoftDocs/microsoft-academic-services/academic-services/graph/get-started-setup-azure-data-lake-analytics.md

 You could set up Azure Data Lake Analytics to run U-SQL scripts on Microsoft Academic Graph.
 Here are the step-by-step instructions.

+## Prerequisites

+Complete these tasks before you begin this tutorial:

+* Setting up provisioning of Microsoft Academic Graph to an Azure blob storage account.
+See [Get Microsoft Academic Graph on Azure storage](./get-started-setup-provisioning.md.md).

 ## Create Azure Data Lake Analytics account

 1. Home > Create a resource > Analytics > Data Lake Analytics